zpeng2/zpeng2.github.io/_includes/home.md

 ![aa](/assets/picweb.jpg)

 Hello!
 I am a doctoral student (Fall 2017 - ) at the California Institute of Technology majoring in Chemical Engineering.
-I am interested in active matter and complex fluids, especially those at small scales where inertial effects might be negligible.
+I am interested in active matter and complex fluids research, especially those at small scales where inertial effects might be negligible.

 Before joining Caltech, I was a Master's student at the University of British Columbia where I studied biological locomotion of flexible filaments as a result of fluid-structure interactiion.